 Since she was a baby my daughter has been prone to diaper rash.
 Even though we change her often, her sensitive skin sometimes can’t handle the littlest bit of moisture, and we end up with diaper rash.
 We’ve been working on combating diaper rash for a while now, but then there was a new enemy in town – Yeast Diaper Rash!

 We treated our daughter’s yeast diaper rash with Monistat cream.
 We saw amazing results in 24 hours and it was completely gone in 3 days.
-I’m sharing this with you because I know how hard it can be to get rid of!
+I’m sharing this with you because I know how hard baby yeast infection can be to get rid of!

 What is yeast diaper rash?